This guide is sponsored by Rochester Art Center

 The Creative Studio at Rochester Art Center is a vibrant, hands-on space where visitors of all ages can dive into self-led art activities inspired by the exhibitions on view.
 Whether you’re visiting with kids, friends, or flying solo, you’ll find everything you need to turn your ideas into expressive, one-of-a-kind creations—no experience needed, and all materials provided.

 A friendly Creative Studio Assistant is always nearby to get you started and answer questions.
-Just bring your curiosity and we’ll supply the rest.
+Just bring your curiosity, and we’ll supply the rest.

 Come get inspired, get messy, and leave with something you made yourself.
 Art is for everyone—and so is the Creative Studio.